 Investors need to understand the risks here.
 The debt is a concern, particularly if oil and/or gas prices start falling again.
-Earnings reports have picked up recently, with CHK beating or meeting earnings consensus in the past nine quarters.
-With Chesapeake Energy’s earnings incoming at the end of February, there are big potential rewards here.
+Earnings reports have picked up recently, with CHK beating or meeting earnings consensus in the past ten quarters.

 Castle Brands (ROX)

 To be honest, I’m not completely sold on Castle Brands (NYSEAMERICAN:ROX) at its current price of 75 cents.
 And with ROX stock down 37% over the past year, it certainly seems like the market has determined the stock was trading at a premium to fair value.
 That said, there’s still some good news here, and it’s still an interesting play on U.S. spirits.

 Castle’s Gosling brand creates both dark rum and ginger beer, which make the increasingly popular “Dark ‘N’ Stormy” drink.
 The Jefferson bourbon brand continues to grow nicely, with Castle’s whiskey portfolio (which includes smaller Irish offerings) growing revenue 20% in fiscal 2018.